 4. Standing forward fold

-A standing forward fold lengthens the spine and stretches out the back muscles, as well as the backs of the legs.
+A standing forward fold lengthens the spine and stretches out the muscles in the back, as well as the backs of the legs.
 It helps to open the hips and is good for releasing any tension in the neck and shoulders.

-1. Start with your feet slightly apart but your big toes touching.
+1. Start with your feet slightly apart and your big toes touching.
 Allow your knees to bend.

-2. As you exhale, fold forward at the hips and lengthen the front of your torso.
+2. As you exhale, fold forward at the hips and lengthen the front of your chest.

 3. Bend your elbows, and drop your arms towards the ground to hold each ankle.
 If you can’t do this, don’t worry – just allow your arms to drop as far as they can and hold each elbow with the opposite hand.